ViennaTools/ViennaPS/examples/neutralTransportCylinder/README.md

 Ray tracing:

-- `fluxEngine`: use `GT` for GPU triangle tracing and the transmission diagnostic.
+- `fluxEngine`: use `CT` for CPU triangle tracing or `GT` for GPU triangle tracing and the transmission diagnostic.
 - `raysPerPoint`: number of rays per source point.
 - `sourceExponent`: cosine-distribution exponent.